rbbri/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

-A former Post-16 Mathematics Teacher, Mathematics with Finance graduate, and alumni of the Makers Fellowship Programme.
-I'm a full-stack software developer with experience building applications in Ruby, Javascript and Python using test-driven development.
+A former Post-16 Mathematics Teacher, Mathematics with Finance graduate, and alumnus of the Makers Fellowship Programme.
+I'm a full-stack software developer with experience building applications in Ruby, JavaScript and Python using test-driven development.

 ## Skills